ninagrosse/dotfiles/README.md

 ## Testing

 To test the setup scripts, there is a [`Dockerfile`](Dockerfile) which is based on the latest Ubuntu.
-It installs some required tools (`vim nano curl git zsh brew tree build-essential`) and copies all dotfiles, except the .gitignore'd ones, to `/root/.dotfiles`.
+It installs some required tools (`vim nano curl git zsh brew tree build-essential stow`) and copies all dotfiles, except the .gitignore'd ones, to `/root/.dotfiles`.

 Build the image with `docker build -t <some tag> .`